Stoobyy/Etherium-Solana-Discord-Bot/README.md

 ### Why are there no more frequently asked question?
 Answer.
 Idk you tell me

 ## Feel free to edit and make this bot better.
-I am also open to all suggestions and will probably need tips on how to progaram more effieciently.
+I am also open to all suggestions and will probably need tips on how to program more effieciently.
 # Join my [Discord Server](https://discord.gg/sCyMq5Be6r)
 This is also my first time using Github and my first Github (post?) so please bear with me if it looks a unprofessional.
 I plan on getting better over time, hopefully.